B-Lang-org/bsc/INSTALL.md

     $ cabal update
     $ cabal v1-install regex-compat syb old-time split

-Bluespec compiler builds are tested with GHC 7.10.1 and greater, and older GHC releases are not supported.
+Bluespec compiler builds are tested with GHC 8.0.2 and greater.
+GHC releases older than 7.10.1 are not supported.

 Beyond that, any version up to 8.10.1 (the latest at the time of writing) will work, since the source code has been written with extensive preprocessor macros